Createdd/Writing/2022/articles/mito.md

 ![](../assets/mito/unique_values.png)

-So I rather look for Spain:
+So I rather look for Spain.
 Its rank is 29.
 So, not bad either.

 I want to have a closer look at healthy life expectations, which is very important for me.
 So I go and do some plotting

 ![](../assets/mito/plotting_healthy_life.png)